spynob/DodgeSquare/README.md

 during the semester and I plan on returning to it this summer.

 The game consists in a little cube controlled by a player that has to dodge various enemy types (the little cubes)
- red: normal enemy
+ red: normal enemy,
- blue: fast enemy
+ blue: fast enemy,
  green: "hunter" enemy

 There is a life bar that decreases with collisions